pivotal/docs-tap/namespace-provisioner/use-case2.hbs.md

-# Add Tekton pipelines and Scan policies using namespace parameters
+# Add Tekton pipelines and scan policies using namespace parameters

-This topic tells you how to parameterize your additional resources and pass those parameters to namespaces.
-Instead of creating all the pipelines in all provisioned namespaces, you can create a Tekton pipeline and ScanPolicy that is bespoke to namespaces that are running workloads using a specific language stack.
+This topic tells you how to use Namespace Provisioner to parameterize your additional resources and pass those parameters to namespaces in Tanzu Application Platform (commonly known as TAP).

+Instead of creating all the pipelines in all provisioned namespaces, create a Tekton pipeline and ScanPolicy that is bespoke to namespaces that are running workloads using a specific language stack.

 For information about, how to create a developer namespace, see [Provision Developer Namespaces](provision-developer-ns.hbs.md).